Thermal Management PCB Materials: How to Enhance Heat Dissipation in PCB Designs

 PCB thermal management techniques

-While PCB heat management benefits from passive cooling measures, this is not possible for all types of products.
-For PCBs with many active components, each component is a source of heat.
+While passive cooling measures benefit PCB heat management, this is not possible for all products.
+Each component is a source of heat for PCBs with many active components.

-Many active components operating together at high speeds will, therefore, generate significant heat and raise the device temperature.
+Therefore, many active components operating together at high speeds will generate significant heat and raise the device’s temperature.

 In such cases, active cooling components are unavoidable.